Coordinator, Montana Digital Newspaper Project

 Their newfound riches gave rise to stories of fabulous wealth hidden in the hills of Montana.
 Between 1866 and 1869, over a third of the territory’s population resided near the Gulch, in a raucous boomtown called Diamond City.
 It's estimated that the value of gold dragged from the region eventually exceeded $30 million.

-Montana Territory, November 4, 1865, page 3
+From the Montana Post, Virginia City, Montana Territory, November 4, 1865, page 3 |

 On November 4, 1865, the Montana Post speculated the corpse was that of a "candidate for hemp"—one of dozens of thieves who preyed on miners and ended life dangling from a noose.
 Over time, the burial plot sank due to the "heavy downward tendency of the corpse" on its way to a land below the Earth.